srsalazar/graylog2-plugin-api/README.md

-# Graylog HTTP Monitor Input Plugin
+# Graylog API Plugin

 [![Build Status](https://travis-ci.org/sivasamyk/graylog2-plugin-input-httpmonitor.svg?branch=master)](https://travis-ci.org/sivasamyk/graylog2-plugin-input-httpmonitor)

+Note: This was developed from the [Graylog HTTP Monitor Plugin](https://github.com/sivasamyk/graylog2-plugin-input-httpmonitor)

 An input monitor plugin for monitoring HTTP URLs (websites and REST APIs).
 Works by periodically polling the URLs and recording the responses as messages.